jlpteaching/comparch/modules/Introduction/_posts/2000-04-01-technology.md

 Hennessy talked about a paper called ["There's Plenty of Room at the Top"](https://science.sciencemag.org/content/368/6495/eaam9744).
 If you're interested to read more, you can download the [PDF](https://science.sciencemag.org/content/368/6495/eaam9744/tab-pdf) if you log into the Campus VPN.

-{% include prompt.html content="
-Why do you think Python matrix multiply is over 60,000x slower than it could be?
-Why would the Python developers do such a bad job?
-" %}

 ## Energy and Power of CMOS Devices

 {% include reading.html section="Sections 1.7, 1.8" %}